The 5 Most important Camera Settings For Portrait Photography

 4. Aperture

-like how aperture works and what is aperture? if you don’t know then please read my article on 4 easy steps to understand aperture.
+How does aperture work and what is aperture? if you don’t know then please read my article on 4 easy steps to understand aperture.

-you can set the maximum aperture to make everything in focus.
+You can set the maximum aperture to keep everything in focus.

 5. Manual focus

-you can use autofocus to make your subject in focus but somehow that is not the proper way to capture good portraits.
+You can use autofocus to make your subject in focus but that is not the proper way to capture good portraits.

-when I own an entry-level DSLR camera to capture some night photos, it takes so many times to detect my object with autofocus.
+When you try to an entry-level DSLR camera to capture some night photos, it takes time to detect the object with autofocus.

-it’s better you learn manual focus to get sharp images without spending more time just focus on your subject.
+It’s better to learn manual focus to get sharp images without spending more time just focusing on your subject.

 My words…

-I already mentioned what I learn to capture better portraits.
+I already mentioned what I learned to capture better portraits.

 May you like